By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this guide covering Tenerife south airport accident claims.

 There are many shops, restaurants, cafes and other establishments which operate in Tenerife South airport and they must uphold a reasonable duty of care towards customers, clients and workers at all times.
 Therefore, it is their responsibility to ensure that the risk of accidents is kept to the minimum.
 The majority of establishments tat serve food should abide by strict health and safety regulations to ensure that hygiene standards are correctly maintained.

 A case of food poisoning could occur if food is cross-contaminated, or the wrong allergen advice is printed on a menu/pre-packaged food items.
 Should you fall ill you may be entitled to seek compensation from the negligent third party.
-For more information regarding restaurant accidents in Spain in our detailed guide.
+For more information regarding restaurant accidents in Spain in our detailed Spain personal injury in a restaurant guide.

 A personal injury solicitor could help secure a compensation amount on your behalf for an injury sustained in a baggage related accident.
 While this type of incident may not seem as common as other airport accidents, they could cause significant injury to passengers and staff alike.